 The referendum on the United Kingdom’s membership of the European Union (EU) was held on Thursday 23 June 2016 when 51.9% of voters across the UK chose to leave the EU.

-Leaving the EU – or Brexit as it’s more commonly known – will mean a number of changes that will affect the lives of people living and working in South Ayrshire.
+Leaving the EU will mean a number of changes that will affect the lives of people living and working in South Ayrshire.

-The UK and Scottish Governments have produced useful guidance for people and businesses on how to prepare for the UK exiting the EU – including the no deal scenario:
+The UK and Scottish Governments have produced useful guidance for people and businesses on how to prepare for the UK exiting the EU:

 The websites include dedicated information for businesses and individuals as well as details on specific subject areas.
-Both sites will be updated regularly as the situation moves forward.
+Both sites are updated regularly as the situation moves forward.

-More general information, news and announcements in relation to Brexit can also be found on the following pages, which are also updated regularly.
+More general information, news and announcements in relation to Brexit can also be found on the following Scottish Government website which is also updated regularly.

 Online Application Help for the EU Settlement Scheme and UK Visa assisted digital support in South Ayrshire